danielstoller/ece1390-chessboard-image-processing/README.md

 - No 50 rule move
 - No En Passant
 - Automated player must be assigned the black pieces
+- The program will assume the player can castle at all times

 ## Pitfalls and Alternative Solutions